 Unlike other income sources, Social Security is income you cannot outlive.
 It also has the backing of the federal government and is protected against inflation.

 Deciding when to file for it is a critical step in retirement planning.
 Although you can start collecting benefits at age 62, you may want to consider delaying, depending on your circumstances.
 With each year you delay, your overall benefit increases until reaching the maximum amount at age 70.

 We can help you evaluate the Social Security benefit options that support your financial goals.
 We’ll account for your personal situation and factors such as:

 - Varying tax rates on Social Security income

 - Health issues and life expectancy in your family history

 1 year out: Monitor your expenses

-In the 12-month countdown to retirement, it’s important to get an understanding of your monthly expenses.
+During the 12-month countdown to retirement, it’s important to appraise your monthly expenses.
 Consider keeping two running lists — either conceptually or literally using separate credit cards and checking accounts — to quantify two types of expenses:

 - Essential needs, such as housing, groceries, utilities and health care

 - Lifestyle spending, such as travel, hobbies and dining out